Wednesday, September 29

 -Measure the flour into a big mixing bowl.
 Set this aside.

--Dissolve the teaspoon of sugar and the yeast into the cup of warm milk.
+-Dissolve the teaspoon of sugar and the yeast into the warm milk.
 When it is frothy, stir the butter in as well.
 Set this aside.

 -Place the sugar and salt together in a small bowl.
 Set aside.